ChaZamFr/Riscv-LUT/README.md

 # RISCV-LUT
-This is a small manual to install a RISCV simulator on your destop
+This is a manual to install a RISCV simulator on your destop

 ### 1. Install docker on your desktop